U.S. consumer spending, inflation data point to strong economy

 Minutes of the Fed's July 31-Aug.
 1 meeting published last week showed some policymakers worried that "a prolonged period in which the economy operated beyond potential could give rise to inflationary pressures."

-Given strong domestic demand and a tightening labour market, inflation could rise further, likely keeping the Fed on track to increase interest rates for a third time this year in September.
-Import duties, which have boosted prices for raw materials such as steel, lumber and aluminium, are seen fanning inflation.
+Given strong domestic demand and a tightening labor market, inflation could rise further, likely keeping the Fed on track to increase interest rates for a third time this year in September.
+Import duties, which have boosted prices for raw materials such as steel, lumber and aluminum, are seen fanning inflation.

 "Inflation pressures should intensify in coming quarters," said Ryan Sweet, a senior economist at Moody's Analytics in West Chester, Pennsylvania.
 "Therefore, the Fed is going to continue to raise rates once per quarter through the remainder of this year and into next."